 Note: In order to ensure continuity of operations, and to ensure that the detected file malware dispositions are the same on both of the Firepower Management Centers, both the Primary and Secondary Management Centers must have access to the servers listed in this document.

-Note: The AMP Console does not use Static IPs and must be accessed through DNS.
+Note: The Cisco Secure Endpoint Console does not use Static IPs and must be accessed through DNS.